opendocsg/slw-judgments-backfill/2007_SGHC_29/report.md

 **(d) Whether the arbitrator is** **_functus officio_** **and, if so, whether for that reason the plaintiffs are entitled to bring their action in court**

 45     In law, once the arbitrator has published his award, the arbitration proceedings are concluded.
-An award is made and published when the arbitrator gives notice to the parties that the award is ready for collection and not when they have notice of the actual contents of the award: _Hong Huat Development Co (Pte) Ltd v Hiap Hong & Co Pte Ltd_ [2000] 2 SLR 609.
+An award is made and published when the arbitrator gives notice to the parties that the award is ready for collection and not when they have notice of the actual contents of the award: _Hong Huat Development Co (Pte) Ltd v Hiap Hong & Co Pte Ltd_ <span class="citation">[2000] 2 SLR 609</span>.
 Thereafter the arbitrator is _functus officio_.
 As the plaintiffs pointed out, the arbitrator stated as much in his letter of 28 April 2006 to the parties.

 46     Although, owing to the plaintiffs’ refusal to deposit $25,000 with the arbitrator to secure his fees and expenses the plaintiffs’ counterclaim had not been heard, the arbitrator could not be said to be suspended or incomplete.
 It is quite clear to me that the plaintiffs did not intend to have their counterclaim heard by the arbitrator.
 However, whilst I would agree with the plaintiffs that the arbitrator for the earlier disputes is _functus officio_ , it does not follow that the present dispute between the parties should bypass arbitration altogether.
 The agreed procedure in cl 37(1) for referring the dispute to arbitration should be followed with regard to this dispute.
 As the learned assistant registrar quite rightly pointed out, a new arbitrator can be appointed and fresh arbitration proceedings commenced.